SMelanko/AvantizeGuide/3-git/README.md

 ## Merge Request

-   A Merge Request command is used to merge changes from your branch into develop (master) branch.
+   A Merge Request command is used to merge changes from your branch into develop branch.

 1. If you haven't pushed changes to the server - just skip this item, else - open [remote repository](https://git.avantize.com) and go to your project.
 2. Click Create Merge Request button (in the top-right corner).